waterica/waterica.github.io/_projects/5_project.md

 **Language:** Python, C++

-**Key Competencies:** PID control, optimal control, statistical analysis, experimental design, literature review, human subjects research
+**Key Competencies:** PID control, statistical analysis, experimental design, literature review, human subjects research

 **Funding:** This project is supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE-1845298, the Eunice Kennedy Shriver National Institute Of Child Health & Human Development of the National Institutes of Health under Award Number F31HD116597, and the Eunice Kennedy Shriver National Institute Of Child Health & Human Development of the National Institutes of Health under Award Number R42HD104325.